 Getting to know the system

-Working on any IoT project, especially a complex one like the Philips MasterConnect system, the first challenge is getting to know it.
-To be able to test something thoroughly, we first need to have a deep understanding of how it’s supposed to work.
+When working on any IoT project, especially a complex one like the Philips MasterConnect system, the first challenge is getting to know it.
+To test something thoroughly, we first need to have a deep understanding of how it’s supposed to work.

 In our case, the system consists of various types of lights (usually packed into in-luminaire nodes so that the smart sensor doesn’t show), wireless Zigbee Green Power (ZGP) switches, and ZGP sensors.
 To set up a network, the MasterConnect app: